Active Learning Through a Covering Lens: is NP-Hard

 Since $|U|$ is constant the optimization is equivalent.

-As for the reduction being polynomial, we note that $|U|$ is polynomial in the size of the input and so the distribution as a normalized sum of indicator functions can be specified as a table of the embedding of size $|U|\cdot m$, which is polynomial. \end{proof}
+Finally, we show that the induced probability can be specified in polynomial space: as $|U|$ is polynomial in the size of the input, it follows that the distribution as a normalized sum of indicator functions can be specified as a table of the embedding of size $|U|\cdot m$, which is polynomial. \end{proof}